Self-Love is Not Positivity, Rainbows and Butterflies

 Maybe you’re curious … what if this is the path to true happiness and inner peace?

-- When you’re triggered or activated – if you feel triggered by someone, someone’s pushing your buttons, the person who triggers you is simply fanning the flames of a wound that is already there.
+- When you’re triggered or activated – if you feel triggered by someone, someone’s pushing your buttons, the person who triggers you is simply fanning the flames of a wound that's already there.
 They’re pointing you towards a place within you that needs some attention and to be healed.
+Download this workbook if you want to dig a little deeper into this.

 - If you’re blaming someone, it’s usually a sign that there’s some part of you that’s hurting, perhaps a part of you that you’ve disowned.